 - Wearing dirty clothing

 As older people become frail or experience a decrease in cognitive function, they are less able to resist bullying behavior or fight back when physically or verbally attacked.
 An elderly person may not be able to see, hear, or think as well as they once did.
 These physical and mental limitations make them much more susceptible to nursing home abuse.

 When your loved one is being abused, your first priority should be to prevent further abuse from occurring.
 An experienced and skilled nursing home abuse lawyer can help protect your loved one from further abuse while investigating the incident closely.
 If your loved one is the victim of nursing home abuse or neglect, your attorney can help you take legal action against the responsible parties.

 Contact our Phoenix Nursing Home Abuse Lawyers

 If you suspect nursing home abuse is harming your loved one, then it is extremely important to speak to an experienced attorney as soon as possible.
-At Miller Weber Kory LLP, our Phoenix nursing home abuse lawyers can help you hold the negligent institution and caregiver accountable for their actions.
+At Miller Kory Rowe LLP, our Phoenix nursing home abuse lawyers can help you hold the negligent institution and caregiver accountable for their actions.
 Contact us today at (602) 648-4045 for a free initial consultation and review of your case.
 We are here when you need us the most.